 Political & educational context

 Everyone recognizes that India has a serious higher education problem.
-Although India’s higher education system, with more than 13 million students, is the world’s third largest, it only educates around 12 per cent of the age group, well under China’s 27 per cent and half or more in middle-income countries.
-Thus, it is a challenge of providing access to India’s expanding population of young people and rapidly growing middle class.
+Although India’s higher education system, with more than 13 million students, is the world’s third-largest, it only educates around 12 percent of the age group, well under China’s 27 percent and half or more in middle-income countries.
+Thus, it is a challenge to provide access to India’s expanding young population and rapidly growing the middle class.
 India also faces a serious quality problem – given that only a tiny proportion of the higher education sector can meet international standards.
-The justly famous Indian Institutes of Technology and the Institutes of Management, a few specialized schools such as the Tata Institute of Fundamental Research constitute tiny elite, as do one or two private institutions such as the Birla Institute of Technology and Science, and perhaps 100 top-rated undergraduate colleges.
-Almost all of India’s 480 public universities and more than 25,000 undergraduate colleges are, by international standards, mediocre at best.
-India has complex legal arrangements for reserving places in higher education to members of various disadvantaged population groups.
-Often setting aside up to half of the seats for such groups, places further stress on the system.
+The justly famous Indian Institutes of Technology and the Institutes of Management, a few specialized schools such as the Tata Institute of Fundamental Research constitute a tiny elite, as do one or two private institutions such as the Birla Institute Technology and Science, and perhaps 100 top-rated undergraduate colleges.
+By international standards, almost all of India’s 480 public universities and more than 25,000 undergraduate colleges are mediocre at best.
+India has complex legal arrangements for reserving places in higher education for members of various disadvantaged population groups.
+Setting aside up to half of the seats for such groups puts further stress on the system.

 - New Cars of 2016: The Hottest Trends

 - Home-Based Business on the Internet – Tips to Get Started the Best Way

 - There Are Two Kinds of People in the US – Those Who View Health As Static and Those who don’t